kubermatic-labs/gman/README.md

 ### Confirming synchronization

-When running *Gman* with the `-confirm` flag the magic of synchronization happens!
+When running *GMan* with the `-confirm` flag the magic of synchronization happens!

  - The users, groups and org units - that have been depicted to be present in config file, but not in GSuite - are automatically created: